-(2) Hospital confinement indemnity coverage is designed to provide, to persons insured, coverage in the form of a fixed daily benefit during periods of hospitalization resulting from a covered accident or sickness, subject to any limitations set forth in the policy.
-Coverage is not provided for any benefits other than the fixed daily indemnity for hospital confinement and any additional benefit described below.
+(2) Hospital indemnity or other fixed indemnity coverage is designed to provide, to persons insured, coverage in the form of a fixed daily benefit during periods of hospitalization resulting from a covered accident or sickness, subject to any limitations set forth in the policy.
+Coverage is not provided for any benefits other than the fixed daily indemnity for hospital services and any additional benefit described below.

 (3) [A brief specific description of the benefits in the following order: